Yog-Sotho/LLM-fine-tuner/README.md

 ## 🛠️ v3.2 Release Notes — What's New & Fixed

-> **v3.2 is fully production-ready.** All bugs identified in three successive DeepSeek analysis reports have been resolved.
+> **v3.2 is fully production-ready.** All bugs identified in successive analysis and reports have been resolved.

 ### v3.2 Fixes (this release)